 Head inland and get your blood pumping at one of America’s newest National Parks.
 Pinnacles National Park offers a different type of experience with an array of activities including rock climbing, cave exploring and adventurous camping.
 Start your hike near the Visitors Center and take the Moses Spring Trail and Rim Trail.
 These trails offer a little taste of everything the park has to offer including jaunts through small caves and views of the Pinnacles unique rock formations and spires.
-The entrance fee is $15 per vehicle, campsites are also available for $23.
+The entrance fee is $30 per vehicle, campsites are also available starting at $23.

 5. Monterey Bay Coastal Recreation Trail

 This isn’t your typical hike!
 The Monterey Bay Coastal Recreation Trail is a must-see whether you choose to explore it by foot or pedal.
 The 18-mile trail stretches all the way from Castroville to Pacific Grove, with the 2-mile section between Old Fisherman’s Wharf and Lovers Point being the most popular.
 This paved and flat road is only open to pedestrians and bikes- making for the perfect way to fully soak in the views.
 If you’re up for a longer trip, head down to Asilomar State Beach for white sandy beaches, crashing waves and tide pools.